-Of course there are other sides to all these considerations.
+Of course, there are other sides to all these considerations.
 Culture shock and a new language also mean they are learning more about a new country and learning a new way to communicate.
-Ever evolving friendship groups could also mean you are always friendly to newcomers and outsiders and that their ability to make friends in any situation is much higher than, say, someone who has only ever been friends with the same people.
+Ever-evolving friendship groups could also mean you are always friendly to newcomers and outsiders and that their ability to make friends in any situation is much higher than, say, someone who has only ever been friends with the same people.
 Living in multiple places exposes them to experiences we could never offer them by staying at home.

 Here is my take on it all.
 Most of what happens when you travel (whether on holiday or to live) is about your attitude.
-Considering these aspects when you are deciding to travel is hugely important but you can’t be overwhelmed by them when you are in country.
+Considering these aspects when you are deciding to travel is hugely important but you can’t be overwhelmed by them when you are in-country.

-Nowhere is perfect, not even home.
+Nowhere is perfect, not even at home.
 Making the best of a place and enjoying where we are?
 That could be a valuable lesson for our kids.
 Being the people that our kids call home instead of a place?
 With the memories of those incredible and different experiences that we are giving them?
 Invaluable!